Arthur Kleps

-Arthur John Kleps (April 17, 1928 – July 17, 1999) was a psychologist turned drug legalization advocate whose Neo-American Church defended use of marijuana and hallucinogens such as LSD and peyote for spiritual enlightenment and exploration.
+Arthur John Kleps (April 17, 1928 – July 17, 1999) was a psychologist turned drug legalization advocate whose Neo-American Church defended the use of cannabis and hallucinogens (including LSD and mescaline) for spiritual enlightenment and exploration.

 Early life

-Kleps was born in New York April 17, 1928 to a Lutheran minister and his wife.
-In 1952 Arthur J. Kleps married Beverly Jean Rahn (born 1934), but the marriage was annulled in 1954.
+Kleps was born in Manhattan on April 17, 1928 to a Lutheran minister and his wife.
+In 1952, he married Beverly Jean Rahn (born 1934), but the marriage was annulled in 1954.
 He was married in 1959 to a student at Syracuse University; at the time they met he was working as a psychologist at a prison in Auburn, New York.
-Kleps earned a BS and Masters in Psychology from Syracuse and by 1959, began working as a psychologist at the Lynchburg Training School in Virginia.
+During this period, Kleps completed his B.S. at Utica College (then a subsidiary of Syracuse University) and earned an M.A. in school psychology from Syracuse proper; by 1959, he was employed as a psychologist at the Lynchburg Training School in Virginia.
 The institution is notable for its role as a state mental hospital that was challenged for its role in the forced sterilization of patients in Buck v.
 Bell (1927) and Poe v.
 Lynchburg Training School & Hospital (1981).